 The operation of buildings currently accounts for nearly half of the UK’s greenhouse gas emissions and therefore significant improvement in new and particularly existing building energy performance is required if these targets are to be met.

-This article describes operational carbon assessment and targets, energy efficiency measures and low and zero carbon technologies and presents results from a recent study.
-The focus is on new non-domestic buildings.
+This article describes operational carbon assessment and targets, energy efficiency measures and low and zero carbon technologies and presents results from a study investigating how to reduce operational carbon emissions cost-effectively.
+The focus is on new, non-domestic buildings.

-Operational carbon is the term used to describe the emissions of carbon dioxide during the operational or in-use phase of a building.
+Operational carbon is the term used to describe the emissions of carbon dioxide and other global warming gases during the in-use operation of a building.

-In 2007, UK Government has announced its aspiration for new non-domestic buildings to be zero carbon in operation by 2019; since that time, Government has investigated and consulted on the definition of ‘zero carbon’ for non-domestic buildings.
+In 2007, UK Government announced its aspiration for new non-domestic buildings to be zero carbon in operation by 2019.
+Between 2007 and 2010, Government consulted on the definition of ‘zero carbon’ for non-domestic buildings.
 As a minimum, Government stated that the zero-carbon destination for non-domestic buildings will cover 100% of regulated emissions, i.e. a Building Emissions Rate (BER) of zero.

-The Government supports a hierarchical approach to meeting a zero carbon standard for buildings, as shown.
-The approach prioritises, in turn:
+At this time, the Government supported a hierarchical approach to meeting a zero carbon standard for buildings, as shown.
+The approach prioritised, in turn:

 - Energy Efficiency measures - to ensure that buildings are constructed to very high standards of fabric energy efficiency and use efficient heating, cooling, ventilation and lighting systems.
 The current proposal for non-domestic buildings, following the precedent set for domestic buildings, is to set a minimum standard for energy efficiency based on the delivered energy required to provide space heating and cooling (kWh/m2/yr).
 The level for this standard has currently not been set for non-domestic buildings.